MaximumRocknRoll- Radio Show Late 1980s xfer from master Audio Cassette MRR Punk Hardcore

 Raven Slaughter- Demo and Live 4 track 1987 xfer f/ low gen audio cassette Cleveland Los Angeles

-We received a new collection recently from Scott Capizzano.
-Scotty is an old friend- in fact, he crashed the very first concert I held.
+We received a new collection recently from Anonymous 3.
+He is an old friend- in fact, he crashed the very first concert I held.
 I had a kegger party in the back yard of my Dad’s house off Mariposa Ave in 1983 or 84.
 Bodily Harm and Legion played.
 These older dudes(by a couple years)- one with some pretty cool hair came in after the bands stopped.
-That’s how I met Scotty.
+That’s how I met Anonymous 3.
 We have been in contact on and off for the past 40 years.
-He has played drums in a bunch of bands from the 80s on and has most recently been in Circus of Power and The Stoning.
-His collection has many of his own bands along with others.
-Lots of metal in his collection with a bias to the glam side.

 Here is the first tape I picked out.
 Raven Slaughter(person) was from Cleveland, then moved to Florida, back to Cleveland, to Los Angeles (which is when this demo was produced), back to Cleveland, then to Montreal.
 I can’t find any info on him after 2016, when he was supposed to play a show in Cleveland but was too weak from MS to make the trip.
 I’ll shamelessly tag Ken Dixon/Cleveland Live Music since his friends would probably appreciate this, and maybe fill us in on him post-2016.